opsone-ch/documentation/index.rst

 Search and Glossar
 ==================

 Did not find what you're looking for yet?
-Beside of the search bar (top left), we also added a :ref:`glossary <genindex>` with all the important topics.
+Beside of the search bar (top left), we also added a :doc:`glossary <genindex>` with all the important topics.

 Open source
 -------------------------------------------